Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * Sphere is blue when the user is detected to be dragging.
 -->

-In this video, you can see a cylinder has been attached to the user's middle finger, which represents the line segment we've been talking about this whole blog post.
+In this video, you can see a cylinder has been attached to my middle finger, which represents the line segment we've been talking about this whole blog post.

 On the cylinder, sliding up and down it, is a sphere that represents the projected position of the user's thumb.

 You can see that as I move my thumb to touch my middle finger, things start to change color.

 Let's break down what's happening.
-First with the cylinder, which has two colors, gray and green:
+First with the cylinder:

-- The cylinder starts out gray, and remains gray when the thumb is not touching the line at all.
+- The cylinder starts out gray, and remains gray when the thumb is not touching the middle finger.
-- The cylinder turns green when the thumb is detected to be touching the line.
+- The cylinder turns green when the thumb is detected to be touching the middle finger.

-In addition to the cylinder, the sphere also has two colors, yellow and blue:
+In addition to the cylinder, the sphere also changes colors:

 - As long as the sphere is yellow, the current gesture is assumed to be a 'tap'.
 - When the sphere turns blue, the user is detected to be dragging their thumb up or down the line.